CiscoDevNet/botkit-template/README.md

 1. Create a Webex Teams bot account at ['Webex for Developers'](https://developer.webex.com/my-apps/new/bot), and note/save your bot's access token

-1. Launch ngrok to expose port 3000 of your local machine to the internet:
+1. Launch Ngrok to expose port 3000 of your local machine to the internet:

     ```sh
     ngrok http 3000